 Likewise, since dental care is listed as an optional benefit by the federal Medicaid program, each state has a lot of freedom to set its own rules about what kind of dental care is covered, how much the program can pay and which beneficiaries are eligible for dental care under the Medicaid umbrella.

 What Dental Work Is Covered by Medicaid?

 Medicaid dental coverage is optional, which means states can choose to opt into or out of including it as part of their general Medicaid coverage.

-At the other end of the care spectrum, 18 states and the District of Columbia offer extensive dental benefits as part of their Medicaid packages.
-These states are:
+At the other end of the care spectrum, 18 states and the District of Columbia offered extensive dental benefits as part of their Medicaid packages.
+These states were:

 - District of Columbia

 - New Jersey

 - New Mexico